CEDEL2: Corpus Escrito del Español L2 (version 3)

 Data collection

 Written data were collected via online forms, which means that participants could participate from anywhere in the world.
 To ensure that all participants understood the forms and the instructions correctly, forms were written in their native language.
-To see the different forms, please visit http://learnercorpora.com.
+To see the latest version of the forms, please visit http://learnercorpora.com.

-Spoken data were collected in situ at the Universidad de Granada in a quiet room with the help of special audio recording equipment (Audio Technica AT2020: Cardioid condenser microphone, 74 dB, 1 kHz at 1 Pa) to guarantee the best quality of sound possible in the audio files.
-This ensures that phoneticians can download the audio files to perform fine-grained acoustic analyses.
+Spoken data were collected in two ways (i) online via Google Meet or (ii) in situ at the Universidad de Granada in a quiet room with the help of special audio recording equipment (Audio Technica AT2020: Cardioid condenser microphone, 74 dB, 1 kHz at 1 Pa) to guarantee the best quality of sound possible in the audio files.
+Audio files (and their transcriptions) can be freely downloaded.
 For consistency, a protocol was followed by all data collectors during oral recordings.
-The audio files were transcribed orthographically and converted into text files which are searchable and downloadable, though the audio files can also be downloaded.
-See the transcription conventions in the tab ‘User Guide’ > ‘Transcription conventions’.
+The audio files were orthographically transcribed and converted into text files which are searchable and downloadable, though the audio files can also be downloaded.
+See the transcription conventions in the tab 'User Guide' > ‘Transcription conventions’.

 Other twin corpora

-For comparative purposes, we created a twin corpus called COREFL (CORpus of English as a Foreign Language), which was designed following the CEDEL2 principles.
-It contains data from L1 Spanish-L2 English and L1 German-L2 English in such a way that users can do ‘mirror image’ comparisons.
-For example, a given linguistic phenomenon can be explored in both directions (L1↔L2): L1 English-L2 Spanish (CEDEL2 subcorpus) vs. L1 Spanish-L2 English (COREFL subcorpus).
-Also in L1 German-L2 Spanish (CEDEL2) vs. L1 German-L2 English (COREFL).
-This corpus design feature is called ‘bidirectionality’.
+For comparative purposes, in BilinguaLab we created a twin corpus called COREFL (CORpus of English as a Foreign Language), which was designed following the CEDEL2 principles.
+It contains data from L2 English learners with a wide variety of L1s.
+Its design allows users to do 'mirror image' comparisons.
+For example, a given linguistic phenomenon can be explored in both directions (L1⇔L2): L1 English-L2 Spanish (CEDEL2 subcorpus) vs. L1 Spanish-L2 English (COREFL subcorpus).
+This corpus design feature is called 'bidirectionality'.
+Other combinations are also possible, e.g., L1 Japanese-L2 Spanish vs L1 Japanese-L2 English, etc. (i.e., same mother tongue but different L2s being acquired).

 Other L2 spanish corpora

 CEDEL2 is in line with other international projects where large learner corpora are being created.
-Of particular interest are SPLLOC (Spanish Learner Language Oral Corpus) at the University of Southampton (UK), CAES (Corpus de Aprendices del Español) at Universidad de Santiago de Compostela (Spain), and LANGSNAP (Language and Social Networks Abroad Project).
+Of particular interest are SPLLOC (Spanish Learner Language Oral Corpus) at the University of Southampton (UK), CAES (Corpus de Aprendices del Español) at Universidad de Santiago de Compostela (Spain), LANGSNAP (Language and Social Networks Abroad Project), and COWS-L2H (Corpus of Written Spanish, L2 and Heritage Speakers).
 For a repository of L2 Spanish corpora, see the Indexador de Corpus de Aprendices de Español.

 This web site uses own and third party cookies to allow it to work fine and to allow us to know how it is being used.
 If you click on ACCEPT these both types of cookies will be enabled.
 If you want more information, you can read the COOKIES POLICY document of our web site.
 Cookie settings